- Question 1.

 How do I submit a change or correction to website information?

-- E-mail information to firstname.lastname@example.org, or mail it to address given in Question 3 above.
+Or mail the information to the address given in Question 3 above.

 - Question 8.

 - That date will be determined when brick sales are resumed.

 How soon will my loved one’s information appear on the website?

 - Information submitted will be entered as soon as possible after it is received.
 Please visit and check the website.